SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/troubleshoot-azure-blob-storage-log-collection.md

    * A Service Bus Namespace.
    * An Event Hubs Namespace.
    * A Storage account.
 1. In the left pane of the Azure Portal, click **AppServices**, and search for “SUMOBRTaskConsumer”.
-You should find the `“SUMOBRTaskConsumer\<random-string\>”` Function App and click this.
+You should find the `“SUMOBRTaskConsumer\<random-string\>”` Function App and click it.
 1. Click the **Application settings** link.
 Check that the value of the **SumoLogEndpoint** field matches the HTTP source URL.

 ## Verify Block Blob Create Events are getting published